am1553/100-days-of-code/README.md

 >This program covers the if statements (nested too) and generates a response based on the user selection.

 ### Beginners: Rock Paper Scissors Game
 >This program introduces the random module in Python, which is used to select randomly between rock, paper or scissors.
-If statements are used to determine if the user won or loss.
+> If statements are used to determine if the user won or loss.

 ### Beginners: Password Generator
->This program uses the random module to create a secured password looping over based on users choice of length and shuffling the characters.
+>This program uses the random module to create a secured password looping over based on users choice of length and
+> shuffling the characters.

 ### Beginners: Hangman Game
 > This is a hangman game made using ascii and nested if statements with loops.
-To make this game, a flow chart was first created to make the algorithm.
+To make this game, a flow chart was
+> first created to make the algorithm.

+### Beginners: Caesar Cipher
+> This program encodes and decodes text message with a shift value.
+I was able to reuse the encode function and using
+> a negative shift value which seems pretty neat.